The Insider’s Guide to the Boulder Reservoir

 6. What are the options for eating and gathering at the Boulder Reservoir?

 Got something to celebrate?
 Or just want to get out and grill?
 Boulder Reservoir's park has 13 picnic sites, nine of which are available to rent for private events from late April through September.
-Rentals include setup and takedown of canopies, picnic and serving tables, and trash, recycling and compost containers.
+Rentals include setup and takedown of canopies, picnic and serving tables, and trash and recycling containers.

 Or simply pack a picnic lunch and grab one of the many first-come-first-serve picnic tables.
 Sand volleyball courts and horseshoe pits will keep you and your guests entertained.